-Methods and Materials: A commercially available fluid bed dryer will be mounted with variable power magnetrons.
-The fluid bed dryer air will be used to aid in the transport of moisture from the particles, but the heating will be disabled.
-Granulated compounds with well-known thermal properties and degradation products, including common pharmaceutical polymeric binders, will be chosen so that these aspects can be explored.
-DoEs will be performed on a range of selected materials to explore the effects of microwave intensity, duration, airflow, and mass loading.
-Process temperature will be initially a dependent variable to be monitored, but may be added into future studies.
-A combination of Raman and Infra-red spectroscopy will be used offline to determine if any degradation products arise from any of the experimental points.
+- A commercially available fluid bed dryer will be mounted with variable power magnetrons and aluminum insert - Granulated compounds with well-known thermal properties and degradation products, including common pharmaceutical polymeric binders, will be chosen so that these aspects can be explored. - DoEs will be performed on a range of selected materials to explore the effects of microwave intensity, duration, air-flow, and mass loading. - A combination of Raman and Infra-red spectroscopy will be used offline to determine if any degradation products arise from any of the experimental points.
 Both types of spectroscopy will be used due to the fact that additional sensitivity will be available with Infra-red, but it would not be suitable for a PAT application.
-Looking ahead though, Raman will be ideal for future in-process control.